-Either party to a dispute may initiate arbitration provided that mediation efforts by CA have been exhausted.
+Either party to a dispute may initiate arbitration provided that mediation efforts by Consumer Affairs have been exhausted.
 Both parties must agree to the proceeding before it can begin, and the proceeding is limited to the subject of the previously unsuccessful mediation.

-The arbitration procedure calls for a panel of three arbitrators to be selected from a pool of trained arbitrators.
-Each party to the proceedings will select an arbitrator from the roster, and these two arbitrators will then select the third member of the panel.
-Because CA underwrites all ordinary administrative expenses and schedules the proceedings at convenient hours, arbitration is an inexpensive alternative to the court for settling consumer-business disputes.
+The arbitration procedure calls for a panel of three arbitrators appointed from the Fairfax County Tenant-Landlord Commission (TLC) by its chairperson.
+Because Consumer Affairs underwrites all ordinary administrative expenses and schedules the proceedings at convenient hours, arbitration is an inexpensive alternative to the court for settling tenant- landlord disputes.
 Arbitration offers the following advantages to the parties:

-- It is easily accessible to consumers and merchants.
+• It is easily accessible to tenants and landlords.

-- Arbitrators are volunteers drawn from a pool maintained by CA, and their impartiality is assured before their appointment to hear and decide any given case.
+• Arbitrators are drawn from among the tenant, landlord, and public members of the TLC to form a balanced panel, and their impartiality is assured before their appointment to hear and decide any given case.

-- An arbitration decision is applicable to a range of consumer-business transactions; it can be legally binding on both parties and enforced by the courts.
+• An arbitration decision is applicable to a range of tenant-landlord transactions; it can be legally binding on both parties and enforced by the courts.

-(a) Consumer disputes are any disagreements between a business and a consumer who has filed a complaint with CA, regarding the sale or rental of any product or provision of a service.
+(a) Tenant-Landlord disputes are any disagreements between two parties, one of whom has filed a complaint with Consumer Affairs, regarding the rental of dwelling units and the obligations and provision of services relative to the rental of such property.
 These disputes do not include demands for damages from personal injury.
-If, during the course of any proceeding conducted pursuant to these rules, it appears to the arbitrators that the issues before them do not coincide with this definition, they must suspend the hearing or narrow the issues to those that fall within this definition.
+If, during the course of any proceeding conducted pursuant to these rules, it appears to the arbitrators that the issues before them do not coincide with this definition, they must dismiss the hearing or narrow the issues to those that fall within this definition.

 (b) Administrator refers to the Director of the Department of Cable and Consumer Services or his/her designee.

-(c) Arbitrators refers to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.
+(c) Arbitrators refer to the panel selected in accordance with Section 4 of these rules which hears specific disputes and makes a final decision or award.

 The Administrator shall forward the Agreement to the other party involved within five (5) days from the date of receipt.
 The non-initiating party shall sign the Agreement and return it to the Administrator within ten (10) days.
-Failure of the non-initiating party to return the signed Agreement to the Administrator within ten (10) days from the date of mailing or personal service will be considered as a rejection of arbitration.
-Notice of the acceptance or rejection of arbitration shall be promptly given to the initiating party by the Administrator.
+Failure to return the signed Agreement by the non-initiating party to the Administrator within ten (10) days from the date of mailing or personal service will be considered as a rejection of arbitration.
+Notice of the acceptance or rejection of arbitration shall be promptly given to the initiating arty by the Administrator.
 If the non-initiating party has accepted arbitration, the Administrator shall send a copy of the completed Agreement to the initiating party.

 No person shall serve as an arbitrator in any dispute in which he or she has a financial or personal interest.
-Prior to accepting an appointment, a prospective arbitrator shall disclose any circumstances which he or she believes might disqualify him or her as impartial, or which might create a presumption of bias.
+Prior to accepting an appointment, a prospective arbitrator shall disclose any circumstances which he or she believes might disqualify him or her as impartial or might create an appearance of bias.
 All doubts shall be resolved in favor of disclosure.
-The Administrator shall transmit information relative to such disclosures to the parties and afford them the opportunity to indicate the unacceptability of any arbitrator chosen.
-Unacceptable or disqualified arbitrators shall be replaced in accordance with the procedures specified in Section 7 of these rules.
+The Administrator shall transmit information relative to such disclosures to the parties and afford them the opportunity to indicate the unacceptability of any arbitrator appointed.
+Unacceptable or disqualified arbitrators shall be replaced in accordance with the procedures specified in Section 4 of these rules.

 The arbitrators must sign an oath to faithfully and fairly hear and examine the matters in controversy.
 Notices of Appointment and the Arbitrators Oath shall be mailed to the arbitrators by the Administrator along with a copy of these rules.
 The signed and dated Arbitrators Oath and Notice of Appointment shall be returned to the Administrator within five (5) days of receipt.

 There shall be no direct communication between the parties and the panel regarding the dispute other than at oral hearings, and the occurrence of any such communication can be considered cause to void an award.
-Any other communication from the parties to the panel (and vice versa) shall be transmitted through the Administrator.
+Any other communication from the parties to the panel and vice versa shall be transmitted to the recipient through the Administrator.
 Any party agreeing to arbitration pursuant to these rules shall be deemed to have consented that any notices or other communication relevant to the arbitration proceeding may be mailed to the party at his or her last known address, unless otherwise specified in these rules.

 (a) The Chairperson of the panel shall read aloud the "nature of the claim" and the "remedy or adjustment sought" sections of the Submission to Arbitration Agreement to verify that both parties have in fact agreed to arbitrate the particular dispute.